jlorieau/mollib/docs/cli/pa.rst

 and the chemical *shift* tensor (\ :math:`\delta`\ ).
 The difference between the two is an inversion of sign (i.e. :math:`\sigma = - \delta`\ ).
 As a result, the ordering of components between different conventions will change.
-In the Haeberlen convention, the chemical shift components are order by their magnitudes.
+In the Haeberlen convention, the chemical shift components are ordered by their magnitudes.

 .. math::